OnePlus TV Launching Today in India: Here's Everything We Know

 OnePlus will be foraying into the smart TV space with the launch of its brand new OnePlus TV.

 From what we know, the OnePlus TV will be unlike any of the products on the market.
 It will feature a premium design and substantially slim bezels around the display.
 The panel will be a 55-inch QLED type with 4K UHD resolution with support for Dolby Vision and we are hopeful that it will also support HDR10.
 It will also feature a built-in array of 8 speakers which will be capable of producing 50W of audio output and the TV will also bring support for Dolby Atmos.
 As confirmed by the company, the OnePlus TV will run on Android TV layered with a custom skin from OnePlus to offer a 'unique' experience.
 The product is also confirmed to get updates for the next three years, which sounds like a great commitment.
-Specifications of the TV were also leaked earlier this month.
-It will be powered by a MediaTek MT5670 SoC with Mali-G51 GPU, 3GB RAM and a Gamma Color Magic processor.
+Specifications of the TV were also leaked earlier this month MediaTek MT5670 SoC with Mali-G51 GPU, 3GB RAM and a Gamma Color Magic processor and the company has also given a peek at the OnePlus TV's back and stand.

 Apart from having Google Assistant, which should be a part of the Android TV experience, the TV will also come with support for Amazon Alexa.
 A recent leak confirmed this feature where certain Skills for the upcoming OnePlus TV were spotted.
 This means that one would be able to control the TV by giving commands to Alexa.